The Library provides a wide range of resources and information to raise awareness of plagiarism in different groups of staff and students.

 Failures to follow accepted procedures or to exercise due care in carrying out responsibilities for avoiding unreasonable risk or harm to: humans; animals used in research; the environment; and the proper handling of privileged or private information or individuals collected during the research.

-Enquiries about the operation of these procedures, or about potential cases of misconduct should be addressed to the College Secretary, John Neilson.
+Enquiries about the operation of these procedures, or about potential cases of misconduct should be addressed to Jonathan Hancock, Research Integrity Officer: Jonathan.firstname.lastname@example.org

 In accordance with its commitments under the UK Concordat to Support Research Integrity the College provides the Council with an annual report on research integrity, which includes a high-level statement on any formal investigations of research misconduct that have been undertaken in the previous year.
-Copies of the annual report are also published on this web page:
+The current report is published on the Annual statement on research integrity 2022 page.